PaddlePaddle/PaddleSpeech/speechx/examples/u2pp_ol/README.md

 ## Examples

-* `wenetspeech` - Streaming Decoding using wenetspeech u2/u2++ model.
+* `wenetspeech` - Streaming Decoding with wenetspeech u2/u2++ model.
 Using aishell test data for testing.